Savree97/probability-density-functions-assignment-UCS654/README.md

-# Probability-density-functions-assignment-UCS654
-Assignment on learning probability density function parameters
-# Probability Density Functions Assignment
+# Probability Density Functions Assignment-UCS654

 This repository contains the solution for Assignment-1, which focuses on learning the parameters of a probability density function using a